yungSoftware/roblox-2016-source-code/README.md

 * Post Effects

 [@watrabi](https://github.com/watrabi)
-* Sysstats Patch
+* Proper Sysstats Patch

 [@cetcat](https://github.com/cetcat)
 * Helped Compilation of Bootstrappers

+**Want to be in the list and help us?**<br>
-Be a contributor by doing a helpful of changes to the source code!
+Be a contributor by doing a helpful of changes/commits to the repository!

 ---